netwerk-digitaal-erfgoed/requirements-collection-management-systems/README.md

 We expect institutions to implement at least level 2.
 Users can request individual linked data resources through a persistent identifier (see above).
 Making data available through a data dump at basic level does **not** comply with these guidelines.

-We do strongly suggest suppliers to implement level 3 in their products and enable users to also query linked data collections.
+We strongly suggest that suppliers implement level 3 in their products and enable users to also query linked data collections.
 Use an endpoint that can process [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) queries.

 ### 3. Implementation of the NDE *termennetwerk* (Terminology Network)